Do Teens Working Two Jobs Have An Advantage?

 While I couldn’t find any statistics or studies about teens who work two jobs, I had plenty of reason to believe some teens experience the same hustle and bustle that adults do when managing multiple jobs.
 After all, I worked two jobs at age 19, and my sister — who is currently 17 — also holds two jobs.

 The popular stereotypes may portray teen life as glamorous, carefree, and spontaneous, but for working teens, it’s a different story.
 When I had two jobs, a typical workday for me involved heading to my job at a local grocery store at around 9:30 in the morning and working until 4:30 in the afternoon.

 Then I changed quickly and headed across the street to start my evening shift at a restaurant from 5 p.m. to closing at 10 p.m.
 It was tiring work that was spent waiting for each hour to pass by, but I rested up on off days, balanced my college courses during that semester, and tried to enjoy the little free time I had.

 As for my sister, a recent high school grad, she’s taking advantage of her free time this summer to work at an electronics store during the daytime and at a restaurant during the evening.
 She works about five days each week, and some days she works both jobs like I once did.

 Many factors could come into play when determining whether or not to work a second job as a teen.
 Money is a huge motivator, seeing as how some teens have responsibilities like paying for a cell phone bill, car insurance, or gas, along with saving up for college-related expenses.

-We live in a world where everything revolves around money, and by the time you reach a certain age, you understand that you need to have money not only for bare necessities, but to fund experiences in your life and meet other goals.
+We live in a world where everything revolves around money, and by the time you reach a certain age, you understand that you need to have money not only for bare necessities but also to fund experiences in your life and meet other goals.